 Use Package Forwarding Services

 But international shopping isn’t always that easy.
 What if the costs are prohibitive?
 Or worse, what if they don’t ship to your region at all?

-Fortunately, as Kihara outlined in his post on package forwarding services, there are ways to ship your purchases to the United States (to avoid international shipping costs) and have them forwarded to your location worldwide.
+Fortunately, as we outlined in our post on package forwarding services, there are ways to ship your purchases to the United States (to avoid international shipping costs) and have them forwarded to your location worldwide.

 These services aren’t free, of course, but they can end up saving you a lot of money in the long run.
 Plus, you gain the ability to purchase items that are normally only available to shipping destinations within the United States.